gouruiyu/Mobility_Bias_Viz/help.md

 <img src="./help-images/heatmap_slider.png" raw=true style="width: 30%; height: auto; padding: 30px;"/>
 </p>

+Similar to the traffic explorer slider, the time slider for the heatmap also has a play button attached which allows the user to view an animated visualization of the change in traffic intensity over time.

-All the overlays except the 'Nearby Cams' feature are functional when the heatmap is toggled.
-An ongoing issue with the heatmap is that in higher traffic volumes, the heatmap flashes.
+An ongoing issue with the heatmap is that the user may experience flashes when the heatmap renders high traffic volumes, particularly in rush hour periods (from 6-10 AM to 3-7 PM.
 Currently, this is a bug that will be hopefully resolved in later versions of this app.